 Does your child love the great outdoors?
 Check out Pemberton Park Nature Camp!
 Pemberton's 260 acres of forests, meadows and wetlands create an ideal place for campers to discover the natural world through weekly field trips, hands-on lessons, hikes, games, crafts, fishing and other fun activities.

 Kick off the summer by learning about the reptiles and amphibians that call Pemberton Park home.
-Help our rangers capture frogs, toads and salamanders and discover things about our scaly reptile friends, including snakes, turtles and skinks.
-Campers will hold turtles and snakes and learn how to identify many wild species.
+Help our rangers capture frogs, toads and salamanders while learning how to identify our scaly reptile friends, including different species of snakes, turtles and skinks.

 Canoeing, kayaking, paddle boarding and exploring the water are all included in Wild About the Water week.
 Campers will be taught by our rangers, who are American Canoeing Association-trained canoe/kayak river guides, how to properly and safely operate these different watercrafts.
 In the little time campers will have off the water, we’ll be learning about the local waters’ residents.

 Explore the trails of Pemberton Park as your sharpen your wilderness skills by following tracks, searching for signs of wildlife and looking out for different forms of animal communication - along with learning the important elements of Leave No Trace.

 The largemouth bass will be the star this week.
 We’ll spend time learning the basics of fishing and marine life in preparation for some hands-on bass fishing at Pemberton Pond and the Wicomico River.
 We’ll also visit an active marina and get the tricks of the trade from real life professional fishermen.